benders5e/benders5e/waterbender.md

 #### Mist-Stepping
 At 7th level, you are able to use your control over water and ice to move through the air.
 By quickly freezing tiny pillars of ice beneath your feet, you gain a flying speed equal to your walking speed.

+#### Expanded Horizons
+At 11th level, you have grown accustomed to studying benders of other elements to improve your own bending.
+Whenever you learn a new form, you can choose from any bending class's form list, with the same effects described in the 6th-level "Ingenious Fighter" ability.

 #### ?
-At 11th level, ...
+At 17th level, ...

-#### Expanded Horizons
-At 17th level, you study benders of other elements to improve your own bending.
-You learn one additional form off one of the other classes' form lists and adapt it to water (at the discretion of your DM).

 ### Healing